-J. Park et al., "Glucose Oxidase (GOD)-coupled Amperometric Microsensor with Integrated Electrochemical Actuation System," 2005 IEEE Instrumentationand Measurement Technology Conference Proceedings, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+J. Park et al., "Glucose Oxidase (GOD)-Coupled Amperometric Microsensor with Integrated Electrochemical Actuation System," Proceedings of the IEEE Instrumentation and Measurement Technology Conference (2005, Ottawa, Canada), vol. 1, pp. 134-138, Institute of Electrical and Electronics Engineers (IEEE), May 2005.

 The definitive version is available at http://dx.doi.org/10.1109/IMTC.2005.1604085